 This article will discuss the FAFSA changes so you'll be prepared when it opens in December 2023.

 The FAFSA is the form you fill out to apply for federal financial aid for college.
 States and colleges also use the data from your FAFSA to determine eligibility for the financial aid they award.
 In short, filling out the FAFSA is the first step in accessing financial aid.

-What Makes the "Better FAFSA" Better?
+What Makes the New FAFSA Better?

 The U.S. Congress passed the FAFSA Simplification Act to make financial aid more accessible for students.
 From that legislation comes the changes you'll soon see with the Better FAFSA.